pedromelobitencourt/Learning-Notebooks/Data Analytics/Prepare Data for Exploration/module2.md

 * **Confirmation bias**: the tendency to search for or interpret information in a way that confirms pre-existing beliefs

 Those types of bias impact the way we collect and interpret the data

+## Achieve data credibility

+There are good practices to follow that will help us measure the reliability of datasets

+The more good quality data we have, the more confidence we can have in our decisions

+**How to identify good data sources?**

+* R: reliable
+* O: original (validate the data from second or third party with the original source)
+* C: comprehensive (all critical information needed to answer the question)
+* C: current
+* C: cited (makes the information more reliable)

+The best bet is to go with the vetted pulblic data sets, academic papers, financial data and governmental agency data

+## Bad data

+* Not reliable: Bad data can't be trusted because it's inaccurate, incomplete or biased

+This could be data that has sample selection bias, because it doesn't **reflect** the overall population or it could be data visualizations or graphs that are just **misleading**

+* Not original: you can't locate the original data source

+* Not comprehensive: data that are missing important information needed to answer the question or they can have human error

+* Not current: outdate and irrelevant

+* Not cited

+Bad data can led to serious and lasting impacts, whether it's incorrect conclusion leading to one bad business decision or inaccurate information